jamesjnadeau/feather-api-starter/README.md

 ## Development

-make sure you have redis/mongo running and ready.
+Make sure you have redis/mongo running and ready on standard ports.
+Set up `npm completion` too!

 Get the dependencies: `npm install --dev`